mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE IS FOR A PEOPLE/FOOTFALL COUNTER ***

 ## INTRODUCTION
 + Hi there!
 I've long been curious about neighborhood markets (corner stores, small grocers, bodegas, farmers markets),  especially their checkout process. **I often ask myself, could checkout be simpler?
-Could you re-engineer its flow to render newfound benefits?**  Through a rarely employed combination of ethnography, smart contracts and computer vision I paint a picture of a possible future - autonomous checkout.
+Could you re-engineer its flow to render newfound benefits?**  Through a rarely employed combination of ethnography, public log/smart contract and computer vision I paint a picture of a possible future - autonomous checkout.
 + Since the arrival Covid-19 neighborhood markets have transformed into living labortories for new communal social habits.
 First hand experience working in one has me hypothesizing **IF you were to automate the checkout process THEN staff would be free to perform the kind of human associations key to healthy neighborhoods.** Possible human associations include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) operational duties
-+ My goal is to train a distributed computer vision application to understand “whose hands are doing what, with what object” in neighborhood markets. **The system works by scanning a room with an off-the-shelf overhead camera to sync specfic points and items in the space with connected actions.** Connected actions include:  entering the market, tracking people's choices and upon exit people are issued a bill via SMS that asks them to pay thru their own mobile payment system.
++ My goal is to train a distributed computer vision application to understand “whose hands are doing what, with what object” in neighborhood markets.
+The goal is to explore the economics of an autonomous checkout system. **The system works by scanning a room with an off-the-shelf overhead video camera to sync specfic points and items in the space with connected actions.** Connected actions include:  entering the market, tracking people's choices and upon exit issuing people a bill via SMS that asks them to pay thru their own mobile payment system.

 ## TIMELINE
 + Winter 2018 — Spring 2020